Mental health education studies assistance grants

 - applicants must have Australian citizenship or hold permanent residency or have New Zealand citizenship and hold a Special Category Visa (SCV)

 - be employed within an NT health service (public, private and non-government originations) and be enrolled in mental health related tertiary studies, for example a Graduate Certificate, Graduate Diploma, Masters or Doctorate.

 Before you apply

 These priorities can change according to NT strategic directions.
 For the 2018 rounds, priority areas include:

-- Non-Aboriginal students undertaking tertiary study related to mental health or alcohol and other drugs specialty areas.
+- Non-Aboriginal students undertaking tertiary study related to mental health.

 Submit your application

 To apply for a grant follow these steps.

 Step 1.
 Download and read the Information Pack.

 Step 2.
 Have ready the following documents as your online application cannot be saved and returned to later.

 - a copy of your birth certificate or passport and permanent resident visa

 - Fee Assessment Notice from your registered training organisation

 - receipts for any expenses you plan to claim